-Our venues for 2019, as in 2018, are Theatre Delicatessen and The Nursery Theatre.
-Both of these are located at 2 Finsbury Avenue, London, EC2M 2PA.
+Our venue for 2020, as in 2019 and 2018, is Theatre Delicatessen.
+It’s are located at 2 Finsbury Avenue, London, EC2M 2PA.
 The entrance is on Whitecross Place next to HOP Vietnamese Restaurant.

 “Theatre Deli exists to enrich and enlarge people’s cultural and creative lives.
 We’re thrilled to have the opportunity to do this right in the heart of the City of London as part of the Broadgate community.

 With a wide variety of activities and unique spaces on offer, Theatre Deli Broadgate is quickly becoming the cultural hub of the area.
-Keep reading for information about our Cafe/Bar, Creative Desk Space, Rehearsal Studios, and brand new Yoga and Pilates Studio.”
+Click here for information about our Cafe/Bar, Creative Desk Space, Rehearsal Studios, and brand new Yoga and Pilates Studio.”

 - The Theatre Deli Café/Bar is on the ground floor and will be the place to get lunch, as well as the social venue for the evenings.
 Plus it’s open all day, so you can grab breakfast here and interstitial tea, coffee etc!